ignaciomsarmiento/spread_detection_and_dynamics_CoVIDA/README.md

 ## Data files

-All necesary data except HBS data are available.
-Some of the results require the HBS data on all positive detected cases from the Health Secretary of Bogota.
-We accessed this data through a sharing agreement and are not allowed to share the original data.
+Raw CoVIDA and HBS data are protected and are not available due to data privacy laws.
+Processed data sets to reproduce our results are available here:

 - `Data/Data_CoVIDA.dta` CoVIDA Sample
 - `Data/sds_dta.dta` HBS Sample